-During Burst Mode operation, the LTC3785 delivers energy to the output until it is regulated and then goes into a sleep state where the outputs are off and the IC is consuming only 86μ A. In Burst Mode operation, the output ripple has a variable frequency component, which is dependent upon load current.
+During Burst Mode operation, the LTC3785-1 delivers energy to the output until it is regulated and then goes into a sleep state where the outputs are off and the IC is consuming only 86μ A. In Burst Mode operation, the output ripple has a variable frequency component, which is dependent upon load current where f is the oscillator frequency.